hapax/hapax.github.io/assets/simple-qm.md

 $$
 I' = I = 2I_1 = 2I_2.
 $$

+It looks like every photon that comes along is getting polarised into one of the two directions, with half assigned to the first polarisation and half to the second.

+It's not too hard to account for this when we remember that, with a single slit at angle $\theta_P$, half the photons went through (and picked up polarisation $\theta_P$) and the other half were absorbed by the filter.
+It seems that, instead of being absorbed, the photons are now getting spat out with the second polarisation $\theta_P + 90^\circ$.

 Recall that if we place the angle $\theta$ on the unit circle, the $x$ and $y$ coordinates are